A Collection of Jazz Poetry — Winter, 2020 Edition - Jerry Jazz Musician

 .

-by T.S.
+by T..S.
 Davis

 .